Here are all the planned roadworks in Yorkshire from Monday

 M62 junction 36 to junction 37 Howden

-The eastbound carriageway will be fully closed overnight for five nights from Monday 1 April for barrier work.
-The closures take place between 8pm and 6am, and drivers will be able to follow clearly signed diversion routes.
+The northbound and southbound carriageway between the slip roads is going to be closed overnight for five nights from Monday 8 April for survey work.
+The closure will take place between 8pm and 6am, and drivers will be able to follow clearly signed diversion routes.

 M180 junction 4 to junction 5 Barnetby

-The eastbound carriageway will be fully closed overnight on Monday 1 April for carriageway improvement work.
-The westbound carriageway will be fully closed overnight for four nights from 2 April for carriageway improvement work.
-The closure will take place between 8pm and 6am, and drivers will be able to follow clearly signed diversion routes.
+The eastbound entry slip road at junction 5 will be fully closed overnight on Saturday 13 April for carriageway improvement work.
+The westbound carriageway is going to be fully closed overnight for five nights from Monday 8 April for the same reason.
+The closure will take place between 8pm and 6am, and drivers can follow clearly signed diversion routes.

 A63 Welton

-The westbound entry slip road will be fully closed overnight for four nights from Monday 1 April for local authority work.
-The closure takes place between 8pm and 6am, and drivers will be able to follow clearly signed diversion routes.
+The eastbound entry slip road will be fully closed overnight for seven nights from Monday 8 April for carriageway improvements.
+The closure takes place between 8pm and 6am, and drivers can follow clearly signed diversion routes.

 A63 Mytongate to South Coates

-The eastbound and westbound carriageway will be fully closed overnight for three nights from Monday 1 April for improvement work.
-The closure is from 8pm to 6am, and drivers can follow clearly signed diversion routes.
-The eastbound and westbound will be in narrow lanes and a 30mph speed restriction will be in place 24/7 on Roger Millward Way until July.
+The eastbound and westbound carriageway will be fully closed overnight on Thursday 11 April for improvement work.
+The closure takes place between 8pm and 6am, and drivers will be able to follow clearly signed diversion routes.
+The eastbound and westbound will be in narrow lanes and there will be a 30mph speed restriction in place 24/7 on Roger Millward Way until July.

 A628 Flouch to Salters Brook

-The eastbound and westbound carriageway will be in 24/7 traffic lights until the end of April for safety improvement works.
+The eastbound and westbound carriageway will be in convoy working from Monday 8 April 9.30am to 3.30pm.
+The eastbound and westbound carriageway will be in 24/7 traffic lights until the end of April for safety improvement work.